-First off, the Aeroplan Family Sharing allows you to create groups with up to 8 members total.
+Aeroplan Family Sharing allows you to create groups with up to eight members in total.
 Even though it’s called family sharing, you can add whoever you want.
-It can be a spouse, sibling, friend, or even a caregiver, it doesn’t matter.
+It can be a spouse, sibling, in-laws, friends, or caregiver.
+It doesn’t matter.

 Each group has one lead person who would add the other members.
 All you need to enter is your relationship with the member and their Aeroplan number.
-The relationship status doesn’t matter, they just give you different options just so you can see how everyone ties together.
-It’s not like one relationship status would give you different benefits over the other.
+The relationship status doesn’t matter.
+They give you different options so you can see how everyone ties together.
+It’s not like one relationship status would give you additional benefits.

 When someone is added, an email will be sent to that member.
 They’ll need to accept the invitation to join the group.
-Once you join, any Aeroplan points that you have will be combined within the group and can be used right away.
+Once you join, any Aeroplan points that you have will be combined into an Aeroplan family sharing pool and can be used right away.

 Why create an Aeroplan family sharing group?

-If it isn’t obvious by now, joining an Aeroplan Family Sharing group is advantageous since you can pool your points and make a redemption.
-Every person who flies on Air Canada can have an Aeroplan number.
-You also now earn points on every type of ticket which is fare based Includes carrier-imposed surcharges, but excluding taxes and fees.
+If it isn’t obvious, joining an Aeroplan Family Sharing group is advantageous since you can pool your points.
+Simply put, Aeroplan is one of the world’s best loyalty programs for flight rewards.
+Every person who flies on Air Canada can get an Aeroplan number.
+Ticket purchases for Air Canada flights or any of their partners earn you points on the base fare.

 How are points redeemed in an Aeroplan family sharing plan?

 Once you join an Aeroplan Family Sharing group, your points are split evenly based on the percentage of points you have within the group.
-To give you a better understanding of how points are used, I’ll use the above group of 6 example from above.
-This is how their points would breakdown.
+To better understand how points are used, I’ll use the above group of six example from above.
+This is how their points would break down.

 |Group Member||Points in||Percentage|

-Now let’s say the father of the group wants to make a redemption of 100,000 Aeroplan points.
+Now say the group’s father wants to make a redemption of 100,000 Aeroplan points.
 The points withdrawn from each member would be as follows: